 Lead singer Papote is Puerto Rican.
 When he breaks out, whoa.
 This band really swings and is extremely danceable.
-They have a regular Sunday night gig at Lower East Side bar, Verlaine.

 The original coverage of Los Hacheros was sponsored by Carnegie Hall.
 Thank you!

 This is a really fun band.
 Los Hacheros (the axemen) channel Santa Barbara/Changó, the saint of thunder and lighting, but also drumming and dancing.

 They play old school charanga, the sweet violin and flute salsa of way back, before salsa actually.
 This is Caribbean Creole music.